cloudposse-archives/load-testing/README.md

 As an example, we assume that we want the website to handle 50 concurrent users.

-Let's hit the home page with 50 concurrent users, each one doing one itteration
+Let's hit the home page with 50 concurrent users, each doing one itteration

 ```sh
 docker-compose run -v $PWD/scenarios:/scenarios k6 run --no-usage-report --vus 50 -i 50 /scenarios/scenario_01.js